NFT-com/indexer/README.md

 ### Testing Locally

-In order to run a local jobs api a postgres connection is required.
+In order to run the jobs API locally, a PostgreSQL connection is required.
-The `docker-compose.yaml` contains a docker configuration for a postgres database.
+The `docker-compose.yaml` contains the configuration to deploy a PostgreSQL database.

-#### Running the Postgres Database
+#### Running the PostgreSQL Database

 ```shell